If you experience a failed withdrawal or a delayed withdrawal, you may need to provide additional documents to your bank to solve the issue.

 After contractors send documents to their receiving bank, the bank will generate an Inward Remittance (IRM) number in India’s Export Data Processing and Monitoring System.

-[Accordion] How do I request a FIRC?
+[Accordion] How do I request a NOC?

 If a contractor needs to personally request a FIRC, we may be able to provide some guidance based on our knowledge of how the payment was routed.